davidramiro/fluxee/README.md

 - Any Yeelight/Xiaomi/Mijia Wi-Fi lamp

 ## Usage
-* Enable the [developer mode](https://www.yeelight.com/en_US/developer) (sometimes also called LAN mode) on your lamp in the Yeelight app.
+* Enable the [developer mode](https://www.yeelight.com/en_US/developer) (sometimes also called LAN mode) on your lamps in the Yeelight app.
-* Find out your lamp's IP address and put it into the config.ini file.
+* Find out your lamp's IP addresses and put them into the config.ini file aswell as the number of lamps you want to control.
 * In f.lux settings enter `http://127.0.0.1:8080/room_1` in the bottom URL mask as shown [here](https://i.imgur.com/ybEWdIC.png).
 * Run fluxee.py and enjoy.